gesinger/debugvideo-com/docs/what-will-i-be-able-to-do.md

 ## Tickets with every possible avenue of exploration

-(For anyone reporting tickets, this is the dream for ticket asignees.)
+(For anyone reporting tickets, this is the dream for ticket assignees.)

 ```
 Title: Playback stops after an hour with MEDIA_ERR_TIMEOUT